EliTu/React-The-Complete-Guide-Couse-Repo/Section 27/burger-builder-app-section27/concepts.md

 - Can delete an Order component.

+- Container box for the Orders:
+  - Sort options for the orders: Newest, Oldest.
+  - Search box for searching orders by number or ID.
+  - Pagination (10 orders per time).

 - More functionality and options for the builder:
   - How would you like it made?
 Well done, Medium well, Medium, Medium rare, rare.
   - Sauces: Ketchup, Mayonnaise, Thousand islands etc.